-History of Societies and Clubs in Bampton
+History of Societies & Clubs

-There were many organisations in the town during the later 19th century to keep people amused, including the Town Band which used to practise in the cellar of Leburn House, and a Horticultural Society who once hosted the radio programme Gardeners’ Question Time.
+There were many organisations in the town during the later 19th century to keep people amused, including the Town Band (picture below is from 1911) which used to practise in the cellar of Leburn House, and a Horticultural Society who once hosted the radio programme Gardeners’ Question Time.
 In 1929 a public subscription was raised to build the Church Institute on land given by the church.
 Today it is known as St. Michael’s Community Hall.
 For about ten years after it was built, it was used by a variety of mens’ and boys’ clubs and associations, and a boxing club.
 During the war it was used by the military.
 [See Wartime Bampton.]

 Following tradition, few beginnings and ends of the organisations are known.